samuelventura/athasha/HOWTO.md

 - Last status is what matters.
 Timestamps are not really neaded and must be server side for first render to be in sync.
 - No need to show updated status in first render.
 Blue enabled is ok.
 - No need to check for point name uniqueness because second regiter failes and second update overwrites.
+- Timestaps can be automatically created on insert by specifying a timestamp default for that column.

 ## Research